-In early October the crisis spread to Europe and to the emerging countries as the global interbank market ceased functioning .
-The UK authorities responded by pumping equity into British banks, guaranteeing all interbank deposits and providing massive liquidity.
-The EU countries responded in kind.
-And on October 13 the US Treasury followed suit with a plan to inject \$250 billion into the US banks, to provide insurance of senior interbank debt and unlimited deposit insurance coverage for non interest bearing deposits.
-Time will tell whether these plans, which are similar to earlier, mainly successful, rescue packages like the RFC in the US in the 1930s and the Swedish and Japanese rescues in the 1990s, may solve the solvency crisis.
+In early October, the crisis spread to Europe and to the emerging countries as the global interbank market ceased functioning.
+The U.K. authorities responded by pumping equity into British banks, guaranteeing all interbank deposits, and providing massive liquidity.
+The E.U. countries responded in kind.
+On 13 October, the U.S. Treasury followed suit with a plan to inject \$250 billion into the U.S. banks to provide insurance of senior interbank debt and unlimited deposit insurance coverage for non-interest-bearing deposits.
+Time will tell whether these plans, which are similar to earlier, mainly successful, rescue packages like the RFC in the United States in the 1930s and the Swedish and Japanese rescues in the 1990s, may solve the solvency crisis.

-Some Descriptive Historical Evidence
+2. Some Descriptive Historical Evidence

 Today's turmoil must be viewed in historical perspective.
-Figure 1 provides some background evidence for the U.S. over the past century.
-The upper panel from 1953 to September 2008, shows the monthly spreads between the Baa corporate bond rate and the ten-year Treasury constant maturity bond rate.
-The spread, inter alia, represents a measure of the financial market's assessment of credit risk and also a measure of financial instability reflecting asymmetric information (Mishkin 1991).
-Figure 2 takes a longer view and shows the Baa corporate bond rate and the Ten year Treasury Composite bond rate from 1921 to September 2008.
-Also displayed in both figures are National
+Figure 1 provides some background evidence for the United States over the past century.
+Panel A, from 1953 to September 2008, shows the monthly spreads between the Baa corporate bond rate and the ten-year Treasury constant maturity (TCM) bond rate.
+The spread represents a measure of the financial market's assessment of credit risk, as well as a measure of financial instability reflecting asymmetric information (Mishkin, 1991).
+Figure 2 takes a longer view and shows the Baa corporate bond rate and the ten-year composite Treasury bond rate from 1921 to September 2008.
+Also displayed in both figures are National Bureau of Economic Research (NBER) recession dates and major financial market events, including stock market crashes, financial crises, and some major political events that affected financial markets.
+Panel B of figures 1 and 2 show policy interest rates-namely, the Federal funds rate since 1953 and the discount rate for the twentieth century, respectively.